Research Frontpage

 • Adoption: active use by frontline teams, managers, and operators, not just leadership dashboards.

-• Write-path completion: how often AI successfully updates CRM, sources contacts, and triggers the next action without manual cleanup.
+• Write-path completion: how often AI successfully updates CRM and triggers the next action without cleanup.

 Underlying Shift

 The center of gravity is moving from managing GTM workflows manually to designing revenue systems that decide, route, validate, and learn continuously.
 AI is no longer just helping teams write faster or summarize calls; it is becoming the execution and control layer that connects signals to actions across the funnel.
-The newest pattern is that teams are standardizing operational work before allowing broader automation, while keeping write-backs and high-risk changes behind explicit approval gates.
-A second-order shift is emerging: the workflow itself is becoming the product, with orchestration, data readiness, and feedback loops mattering more than isolated AI features.
-Signals also suggest the market is moving from point-tool augmentation toward unified revenue layers that combine CRM, product, billing, marketing, and support into one intelligent operating system, but buyers are now more skeptical and want proof of integration depth.
+A newer pattern is emerging: teams are standardizing operational work before allowing broader automation, while keeping write-backs and high-risk changes behind explicit approval gates.
+Another shift is that workflow repair itself is becoming a visible part of the job, which suggests the market is still absorbing the operational debt created by earlier automation.
+The latest signals strengthen the view that the market is moving toward unified revenue operating systems, but they also show that brittle routing, schema issues, and weak CRM contracts still limit how autonomous those systems can become.

 Current Phase

 Mid phase, early scale.
 The market has moved past novelty and isolated pilots, but it is still standardizing the operating model.
-The strongest signals now show AI embedded inside RevOps and MarOps as systems-and-training functions, with workflow automation spreading from pre-sales into post-sales and from dashboards into action.
+The strongest signals now show AI embedded inside RevOps, MarOps, and enablement as systems-and-training functions, with workflow automation spreading from pre-sales into post-sales and from dashboards into action.
 Buyers are becoming more selective: AI is being judged on whether it fits the process, preserves data integrity, and survives real operational edge cases.
 The hard work is no longer proving that AI can help; it is proving which workflows deserve autonomy, which need human review, and which data foundations and SLAs are required for durable ROI.
-Consolidation and the emergence of GTM engineering suggest the category is entering an implementation and monetization phase, while the architecture layer is still being actively rebuilt.
+Consolidation, multi-agent coordination, and the emergence of GTM engineering suggest the category is entering an implementation and monetization phase, while the architecture layer is still being actively rebuilt.

 What to Watch